Tomtom9874/TheDeuteriumCalculator/README.md

 # README
+Author: Thomas Welborn

+Organization: University of Oklahoma

+Version 1.0.0

+Last Update: January 9, 2020

 ## Python Installation
 Head over to <a href="https://www.python.org/downloads/">Python.org</a> to install Python.
 Currently the supported version is: 3.8.1.
 If you already have Python installed you may skip this step.
 It is recommended to update to this version however.

 *The only change to the settings you need to make is checking the box which adds Python to the Path.*

+## Package Installation
 Packages are premade code usable by other software.
 This program depends on a number of them which can all be installed by using a single command within the command prompt (Open using windows+r, type cmd):

 `python -m pip install lxml pyteomics numpy scipy pandas matplotlib`

 _**note: there are no numbers, any "l" character is the letter.
 It is recommended to copy paste the above line directly.**_

+## mzML Creation
+The ProteoWizard tool package contains the msConvert tool which is used to change vendor file types to mzML files.
+At the
+<a href=http://proteowizard.sourceforge.net/download.html>ProteoWizard Download Page</a> you can download this package in order to use msConvert.

 ## Preparation
 Open the file named _**Parameters.py**_ or _**Parameters**_.
 One can use a text editor such as "notepad" or an IDE such as PyCharm.
 This file is divided into five sections.